James Garner: Murphy's Romance (1985)

-Garner's only Oscar nomination was for Best Actor in a Leading Role for the film Murphy's Romance (1985), opposite Sally Field.
-Field and director Martin Ritt had to fight the studio, Columbia Pictures, to have Garner cast, since he was regarded as a TV actor by then despite having co-starred in the box office hit Victor/Victoria opposite Julie Andrews two years earlier.
-Columbia did not want to make the movie, because it had no "sex or violence" in it.
-But because of the success of Norma Rae (1979), with the same star (Field), director, and screenplay writing team (Harriet Frank Jr. and Irving Ravetch), and with Field's new production company (Fogwood Films) producing, Columbia agreed.
-L wanted Marlon Brando to play the part of Murphy, so Field and Ritt had to insist on Garner.
-Part of the deal from the studio, which at that time was owned by The Coca-Cola Company, included an eight-line sequence of Field and Garner saying the word "Coke," and also having Coke signs appear prominently in the film.
-In A&E's Biography of Garner, Field reported that her on-screen kiss with Garner was the best cinematic kiss she had ever experienced.
+Garner also resumed his movie career, enjoying success at the box office with Victor/Victoria with Julie Andrews for Blake Edwards in 1982, and in 1984 with Tank.
+His only Oscar nomination was for Best Actor in a Leading Role for Murphy's Romance (1985), opposite Sally Field.
+Field and Martin Ritt had to fight Columbia Pictures to have Garner cast, since he was by then regarded as a TV actor who occasionally made films.
+But after the success of Field's Norma Rae (1979), with the same director and screenplay writing team (Harriet Frank Jr. and Irving Ravetch), and with Field's production company (Fogwood Films) producing, Columbia agreed, despite being lukewarm about the film itself.
+The studio wanted Marlon Brando as Murphy, but Field and Ritt insisted on Garner.
+Part of the deal with the studio, which at that time was owned by The Coca-Cola Company, included both Field and Garner mentioning "Coke," and Coca-Cola signs had to appear prominently in the film.
+In A&E's Biography of Garner, Field said that her on-screen kiss with Garner was the best cinematic kiss she ever experienced.

 Sunset (1988)

-Garner played Wyatt Earp in two very different movies shot 21 years apart, John Sturges's Hour of the Gun in 1967 and Blake Edwards's Sunset in 1988.
-The first film was a realistic depiction of the O.K.
-Corral shootout and its aftermath, while the second centered around a comedic fictional adventure shared by Earp and silent movie cowboy star Tom Mix.
-Earp had actually worked as a consultant for Western films during the silent film era toward the end of his life.
-The movie features Bruce Willis as Mix in only his second movie role.
-Although Willis was billed over Garner, the film actually gave more screen time and emphasis to Earp.
+Garner played Wyatt Earp in two different movies shot 21 years apart, first in John Sturges's Hour of the Gun in 1967, and then in Blake Edwards' Sunset in 1988.
+While the first film was a realistic depiction of the O.K.
+Corral shootout and its aftermath, the second was a comedy centered on a fictional adventure shared by Earp with silent movie cowboy star Tom Mix, inspired by Earp's real career as a consultant on Western movies in his later years.
+The movie features Bruce Willis as Mix, billed above Garner, though the film gave more screen time and emphasis to Earp.

-For the second half of the 1980s, Garner also appeared in several of the North American market Mazda television commercials as an on-screen spokesman.
+For the second half of the 1980s, continuing his career as a pitchman, Garner also appeared in Mazda television commercials as an on-screen spokesman.